 Pristine spam traps have never opted into a list, subscribed to a newsletter, or appeared on a business card.
 The only way that these emails could wind up on your email list is if you’re purchasing, renting, or scraping email addresses.

 Recycled spam traps are old email addresses that haven’t been used in a long time.
-When an email address has been inactive, the provider will auction it off to email blacklists like Spamhaus.
+When an email address has been inactive, the provider will auction it off to email blocklists like Spamhaus.

 From there, the recycled spam traps are sent around the internet where they end up on email lists that you can buy or scrape.

-When you send emails to these email addresses, the blacklisters know about it and put your name on their list.
+When you send emails to these email addresses, the blocklisters know about it and put your name on their list.

-Recycled spam traps are the most common spam traps, and the main cause for blacklisting.
+Recycled spam traps are the most common spam traps, and the main cause for blocklisting.
 These spam traps are a sign of an unmaintained email list.

 Yes.
 Another reason you should maintain a healthy mailing list.